Sethupathy-Lab/miRquant/README.md

 $ git clone https://github.com/Sethupathy-Lab/miRquant_py.git
 ```

-Due to size constraints, the resources folder couldn't be hosted on github.
-These can be generated using the scripts and commands in the resources folder, or pre-generated resource files can be obtained by emailing Matt.Kanke@gmail.com

 Now you will have a directory: `/proj/seth_lab/users/ONYEN/miRquant_py`
-Most code is run from this directory!
+All of the code is run from this directory!

 ####Make a folder for your run in the smallRNA directory (/proj/seth_lab/projects/smallRNA/)